-Unless you’ve been living under a rock somewhere, maybe you have, but Congress just passed a new tax reform bill.
-Our taxes are going to be adjusted, for many of us, to the good.
+Unless you’ve been living under a rock somewhere then you know Congress just passed a new tax reform bill.
+Our taxes are going to be adjusted — for many of us — for the better.
 Most of us are going to pay less in taxes than in the past.
-Now, there’s a few that are not.
+Now, there are a few that are not.
 However, for the most part, most of us will be paying less in taxes.

 That’s a great question because I’ve been on the phone with business clients for the last two weeks nonstop just helping them out and working on their year-end tax planning to help minimize their taxes for 2017.
 Maybe you’re in the same boat, so I wanted to give you some insight.